 - Can you have calls from a batterer screened?
 Maybe transfer the calls to security or your supervisor.

 - If your name is listed on an automated phone directory, talk to your supervisor about taking your name and number off.

-- Talk to your supervisor-Can you relocate your workspace to a more secure area?
+- Talk to your supervisor.
+Can you relocate your workspace to a more secure area?

-The employee must provide one of the following types of documentation to substantiate the domestic violence:
+You must provide one of the following types of documentation to substantiate the domestic violence: